sroehling/FutureBudget/Retirement Simulator/neverEndDate.md

 ## Continue Indefinitely

-Select this date for the event to occur indefinitely.
+Select this date for the event to occur indefinitely (through the [end of results generation][resultsTimeFrame]).

 ### See Also